creature/piccle/NOTES.md

   - I think this is just calling out to a JS templating library (that uses V8 to render)
     - Switching to handlebars-ruby requires adding support for {with} and {lookup}
 - Add ordering to all the various substreams.
 Almost done, apart from sorting days and months in the datestream.
-- Check whether individual photos have been changed since the filesystem date before generating subpages.
-  - And an option to force-override.
 - Generate an RSS feed.
 - Add opengraph tags.
   - Requires configuring a URL for it.